Dylandk10/RSPS-317/README.md

 ## Bugs
 Right now this server becomes unstable when to many people log on.
 This is a result from the poor server threads in Server.java\
-The graphics are quite delayed also, This may be another server threading problem though the client may also just be lagged.
+The graphics are quite delayed also, This may be another server threading problem though the client may also just be lagged.\
+Right clicking is buggy and most of the time doesn't work.

 ## What I am currently working on
 Last Man Standing Minigame\
+Better log out System\
 better player vs player combat\
 game clipping during combat\
 in game trading\

-## Fixes
+## What I Fixed
 skull timer and enabling skull for PVP.\
 Fixed thieving and fishing skills\
-Fixed PVP combat thread to autocast and "Stack" damage
+Fixed PVP combat thread to autocast and "Stack" damage\

-### Biggest Add
+Better log out System

+### What I Added
 Last Man Standing Minigame\
+Last Man Stadning log out system\
+remove items for lms minigame\
 Added temp file system to hold data for players in last man standing\
 Added last man standing area\
 Added stat booting for lms and revert stats for lms